|Semester 1||Domestic Fee||International Fee*|

 *Plus Mandatory Health Insurance fee once per academic year: Fall start - $420 Winter start - $280 Summer start - $140

-Humber’s Music Business graduate certificate starts in May and is a condensed summer program with two semesters rolled into one (May - August) followed by a third semester work placement in the fall.
+Humber’s Music Business graduate certificate starts in May and is a condensed summer program with two semesters rolled into one (May - August), followed by a third semester work placement in the fall.
 This program prepares you to work in any number of areas in the music industry.
-The program offers a unique combination of theoretical and practical knowledge of the music industry as well as entrepreneurial, business and project management skills.
+It offers a unique combination of theoretical and practical knowledge of the music industry as well as entrepreneurial, business and project management skills.
 You will study the structure of the Canadian music industry, music production, manufacturing, contracts, licensing and copyright, national and international distribution, marketing, promotion, and sales.
 You will develop foundational music business expertise, including communication and interpersonal skills, in order to respond to industry demands for professionals who can interact with diverse teams and audiences.
 Opportunities for applied work and industry connections are important components of the program.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will: